πŸ† WINNER · NYAS Junior Academy 2026

 How It Works

-1. Patient taps "Start Voice Check" — expo-audio begins recording in WAV/PCM format at 16kHz
+1. Patient taps "Start 3-task voice protocol" β€” expo-audio begins recording in WAV/PCM at 16 kHz

 Biomarker Trending